Home / Werewolf / Once His Bully. Now His Whore / 03: My Ruthless Captor

 His gaze swept over me like a razor, and I suddenly became painfully aware of how disheveled I looked.
 How weak I must seem.

-“Your current condition aside, even if you were to clean up and dress in your finest Eldareth silks, standing at the height of your elegance and glory, I will still find you repulsive,” he added in a blunt tone.
+“Your current condition aside, even if you were to clean up and dress in your finest Eldareth silks, standing at the height of your elegance and glory, I would still find you repulsive,” he added in a blunt tone.
 “Disgusting as rotten meat.
 Repellent, like grave mud.”

 Ouch.

 I stared back at Revandrel, refusing to let him see how deep his words cut.
-“I also have no desire for your body or your fangs near my neck, so I will take the venom you spee as the compliment it truly is.”
+“I also have no desire for your body or your fangs near my neck, so I will take the venom you spew as the compliment it truly is.”

 “Sure.
-I do not see why you should not,” he released me, stepping back just enough to give the illusion of space.
+I do not see why you should not.”
+He released me, stepping back just enough to give the illusion of space.

 I crossed my arms.
 “Since you hate my blood so much, and the bond that formed between us, what are your plans?
 Kill me to rid yourself of it?”